- 1 What is phishing?

 Whaling attacks target senior executives.
 Despite having the same goal as any other form of a phishing attack, whaling attacks tend to be more subtle.

-Because the technique is used on high profile individuals within an organization, the methodology does not employ the use of fake links and malicious URLs in breaching a system.
+Because the technique is used on high profile individuals within an organization, the methodology does not employ fake links and malicious URLs in breaching a system.

-In the recent past, there have been increasing cases of whaling attacks on various sectors involving bogus tax returns.
-Tax forms are highly valuable to hackers as they contain a wealth of important information such as social security numbers, addresses, bank account information, and official full names of the targeted individual.
+There have been increasing cases of whaling attacks on various sectors involving bogus tax returns in the recent past.
+Tax forms are valuable to hackers.
+They contain a wealth of important information such as social security numbers, addresses, bank account information, and the targeted individual’s official full names.

 3. Vishing and Smishing

-When using either vishing or smishing techniques to hack a target, telephones replace emails as the primary method of communication.
+When using either vishing or smishing techniques to hack a target, telephones replace emails as the primary communication method.

 In smishing attacks, a cybercriminal sends phishing texts to a target through text messages using a telephone.
 The message is drafted and tuned just as the email could have been.
 The objective is to convince the victim that the message is from a legitimate or trusted source.